walshbr/introduction-to-text-analysis/classifiers/classifying-texts.md

 In each case, it's not enough to just dump data at the classifier.
 You would also have to decide what feature sets you want to use for each task.
 Take the task of building a spam filter.
 To determine whether or not a text is spam, you would need to decide what features you find to be indicative of junk mail.
 And you have many options!
 Here are just a few:

 * You might decide that word choice is indicative of spam: "Buy now!
 Click this link to see an urgent message!".
-So you'd need to break up your representative spam texts into vocabulary lists and work from there to give the classifier a sense of those words likely to result in unwanted message.
+So you'd need to break up your representative spam texts into tokenized lists of vocabulary and work from there to give the classifier a sense of those words likely to result in unwanted messages.
-* f
+* You might notice that all your spam notifications come from similar emails.
+You could train the classifier to identify certain email addresses, pull out those which have known spam addresses, and tag them as spam.
 * f

 For now, let's consider a supervised approach to a common problem in text analysis: authorship attribution.